Handling responses¶

 Returning SQL NULL values as strings¶

-By default, SQL NULL values are returned as the value null
+By default, SQL NULL values are returned as the value null:

 "data" : [ [ null ], ... ]

-If you want these values returned as the string "null"
+If you want these values returned as the string "null" instead, set the nullable query parameter to false

 in the POST request to submit the SQL statement for execution.
 For example: